HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 ## What is ESP32 Marauder - Double Barrel 5G?
-First of all, what is the ESP32 Marauder Double Barrel?
+First of all, what is the [ESP32 Marauder Double Barrel](https://github.com/HoneyHoneyTeam/ESP32-Marauder-Double-Barrel)?

 "Double Barrel" refers to the fact that the device runs two standalone Marauders simultaneously.
 The first Marauder features a 2.8-inch screen, an onboard 800mAh battery, GPS, and a microSD card slot.
 The second Marauder is connected to and controlled by the Flipper Zero.

-Due to the limitations of the ESP32 chipset, the Marauder can currently only handle 2.4 GHz Wi-Fi.
-However, recent developments with the BW16 chipset have shown promising results for 5G networks.
-This is exactly what we implemented in the 5G cousin of the Double Barrel.
+Due to limitations of the this particular ESP32 chipset, the Marauder currently supports only 2.4 GHz Wi-Fi.
+However, recent developments with the BW16 chipset have shown promising results to 5GHz Wifi.
+This is exactly what we have implenmented on the 5G cousin of the Double Barrel

 <br/>